sdentro/icgc_resolve_wgd/README.md

  * Large homozygous deletions
  * A cluster at 1/2 * CCF of the clonal cluster
- * Fraction of the genome in odd numbered copy number states when fit as tetraploid
+ * Fraction of the genome in odd numbered copy number states when fit as tetraploid.
+These are also known as 50/50 segments after them having a CCF of 0.5 when the profile is fit as diploid

 Based on these metrics and careful manual curation a couple of cutoffs have been defined.
 These metrics are applied to each profile individually, resulting in a call: